Keep reading to discover the Best Breakfast & Brunch in North London.

 274B St Paul’s Rd, Highbury East, London N1 2LJ, http://www.stpaulislington.com/

-Half Cup is a trendy farmhouse style coffee shop a short walk from King’s Cross Station.
-The interior has a shabby chic vibe with washed wooden tables and funky lighting.
-They take presentation as well as taste very seriously so bring your camera to snap a picture of their sweetcorn pancakes or Oreo french toast or their decadent loaded breakfast bun.
+Half Cup are a trendy farmhouse style coffee shop a short walk from King’s Cross Station.
+The interior has a shabby chic vibe with washed wooden tables and funky lighting features.
+They take presentation very seriously here so bring your camera to snap a picture of their photogenic Oreo french toast or their decadent loaded breakfast bun.
 Half Cup has a second location near Barbican, East London.
 They usually have a large queue but they are worth waiting for.

 Why go?
 For style and substance.